 Summer is the most popular time of year in Yosemite National Park.
 As the wildflowers fade and the waterfalls start to slacken, vacationers arrive by the thousands.

 Yosemite weather is usually warm to hot in summer.
 It rains once in a while, most as afternoon thundershowers, particularly in the higher elevations.
-You can check the average Yosemite climate or get river water levels, wildflower status and so on at the National Park Service website.
+You can check the average Yosemite climate or get river water levels, wildflower status, and so on at the National Park Service website.
 If you are wondering when the best time to visit Yosemite is, read this for more details.

 The High Sierra Camps at Yosemite open in July and August.
 Spaced 5 to 10 miles apart along a loop trail in the high country, they're so popular that you'll have to get into a reservation lottery to stay at them.
 Applications are available October 15 to November 30 for the upcoming year.